StackVista/stackstate-docs/setup/agent/kubernetes.md

 ### Advanced Agent configuration

-A number of advanced configuration options are available for StackState Agent V2.
-These can be set using environment variables and are described in detail on the page [advanced Agent configuration](advanced-agent-configuration.md).
+StackState Agent V2 can be configured to tune the process blacklist, or turn off specific features when not needed.
+The required environment variables and are described on the page [advanced Agent configuration](advanced-agent-configuration.md).

 ### Integration configuration